If you're a multi-family or commercial investor, DealCheck offers advanced tools designed specifically to analyze these types of properties.

 And fill in the following fields:

-- Number of Similar Units: enter the number of units in this category.
-If you want to enter units in groups, enter in the number of units in this group.
+- Number of Similar Units: enter the number of units/spaces in this group.
+If you want to enter units in groups, enter the number of units in this group.
 If you want to enter each unit one at a time, leave 1 in this field.

-- Bedrooms: select the number of bedrooms in each unit.
+- Bedrooms: for residential units, select the number of bedrooms in each unit.

-- Bathrooms: select the number of bathrooms in each unit.
+- Bathrooms: for residential units, select the number of bathrooms in each unit.

 - Square Footage: enter the square footage of each unit.
 We'll use this to calculate the total square footage of the building for you.